rotki/rotki/docs/api.rst

    :resjson performance_total object: How much has the validator earned in ETH (and USD equivalent value) since it was activated.

    :statuscode 200: Eth2 staking details successfully queried
+   :statuscode 401: User is not logged in.
+   :statuscode 403: Logged in user does not have premium.
-   :statuscode 409: User is not logged in.
-Or eth2 module is not activated.
+   :statuscode 409: eth2 module is not activated.
    :statuscode 500: Internal rotki error.
    :statuscode 502: An external service used in the query such as etherscan could not be reached or returned unexpected response.